auth0-lab/auth0-unity/README.md

 <img width="500" src="https://user-images.githubusercontent.com/178506/151574518-1a5bad47-cb07-433d-998a-5e1398b8f181.png">

 > If after import, you got the _"Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
-Only one assembly with the same name is allowed per platform."_ error, please, go to `Window -> Package Manager -> Packages: In Project` and update `Version Control` to `v1.15.12` (or later).
+Only one assembly with the same name is allowed per platform."_ error, please, go to `Window -> Package Manager -> Packages: In Project` and update `Version Control` to `v1.15.12` (or later), or remove it, if you aren't using it.

 ## Device Flow